 How to Calculate the Cost of Packaging

 Many components influence and impact the cost of packaging.
-From the obvious expenses (such as raw material and labor) to the hidden (think warehousing and obsolete inventory).
+From the obvious expenses (such as raw material and labor) to the hidden ones (think warehousing and obsolete inventory).
 It's important to consider all of the factors when calculating the cost of packaging for your business.

 Hard costs are those that have a direct price associated with them.
 These are the things that you pay for out-of-pocket during a packaging project and are relatively easy to itemize and tabulate at the end of the day.
 Hard costs include: